RyansOpenSauceRice/Swipe-My-Roof/docs/spec.md

 ---

 ## Image Handling
-- Crop to building footprint with slight buffer (~0.3 of building size).
+- Crop to building footprint with fixed buffer ratio (~0.3 of building size).
 - Downsample if too large; pad if resolution insufficient.
 - Support multiple resolutions:
   - Default 64×64 for minimal token use.
   - Optional higher res (up to 128×128) if budget permits.
 - Include metadata: building-to-background ratio, image quality status.
 - If image is incomplete or quality too low, flag and allow skip.
+- **Important constraints:**
+  - Users cannot move, rotate, or zoom the satellite imagery
+  - Each building is presented with a fixed view and consistent framing
+  - The application is not a general-purpose OSM editor but a focused validation tool

 ---